rawskijon/website-updated/content/_index.md

       title: Recent Publications
       text: |-
         {{% callout note %}}
-        Quickly discover relevant content by [filtering publications](./publication/).
         I try to make all of my work accessible and Green open-access, on this website and/or some other repository.
 You can check your own work via the <a href="https://dissem.in/">Dissemin Project</a>
         {{% /callout %}}
       count: 5
       filters: